lbussy/keg-cop/docs/api/index.rst

 Send Cooling State Report
 ------------------------------

-Whenever the cooling state changes, a state report is triggered for the Keg Screen system.
+Whenever the cooling state changes, a state report is triggered for the KegScreen system.
 The format is as follows:

 .. code-block:: json